TerminatorJ/GNL_Scorer/README.md

 # GNL_Scorer
 Introduction
 -----------------
-This is a software for sgRNA activity prediction with great generalization
+This software is built for sgRNA activities prediction.
-The efficiency of sgRNA is the genome editing capabilities to target site.
-All the sgRNAs we design to target the interesting sites in the genome of specific cells, organism, species should cut the upstream sequence of Protospacer Adjacent Motif(PAM).
-However, not all the sgRNAs can be imported in such a process.
-Therefore, prediction of the efficiency of sgRNA is urgent when applying the knockout(KO) or knockin(KI) experiments in practice.
-Although, there are many prediction algorithms developed by many groups, and they can perform well in specific datasets or specific species.
-Most of the models can not generalized well in the non-seen datasets and even different species data, which means the models have bad generalization.
-Here, we suggest using the model trained by "powerful" dataset, which is measured by sequencing base method.
-We trained it used the Bayesian Ridge Regression.
-This model could have a great performance in practice in spite of the cell types,organisms and species.
-Maybe it can be used for the new species without developing the algorithm for the sgRNA efficiency before, and also suit for common species like human, mouse, zebra fish, drosophila, elegans.
+The efficiency of sgRNAs is the genome editing capabilities to target sites.
+All the sgRNAs we design to target the potential sites in the genome of specific cells, organisms, species should cut the upstream sequences of Protospacer Adjacent Motif(PAM).
+However, not all of the sgRNAs can be imported in such a process.
+Therefore, the prediction of the efficiency of sgRNAs is urgent when applying the knockout(KO) or knockin(KI) experiments in practice.
+Although, there are quite a few predictive algorithms developed by some groups, but they can just perform well in specific datasets or specific species.
+Most of the models don't have considerable generalization in the non-seen datasets and even different species data.
+Here, we suggest using the model trained by "powerful" dataset, which is measured by sequencing.
+We trained the model by Bayesian Ridge Regression. which could have a great performance in practice in spite of the cell types,organisms and species.
+Maybe it can be used for those species without developed sgRNA predictive algorithms, and suit for species used most frequently,like human, mouse, zebra fish, drosophila, elegans.

 Publications:

-（Add the paper）
+Wang, J., et al. CRISPR-GNL: an improved model for predicting CRISPR activity by machine learning and featurization. bioRxiv 2019:605790.

 Usage:

-Add the "oligoarrayaux-3.8" in the cal_deltaG file to you linux environment.
+Adding the "oligoarrayaux-3.8" in the file of cal_deltaG to you linux environment.
 ```Bash
 export PATH=your_path/cal_deltaG/oligoarrayaux-3.8/bin :$PATH
 ```
-Then you can use the hybrid-ss-min directly
+Then you can use the programme of hybrid-ss-min directly

-Make sure the structure of your direction is like below:
+Make sure the file structure under work direction is the same as below:
 ```Bash
 your_script.py
 cal_deltaG